 From the Strip

 When going North on the Strip, you’ll want to take the first left after passing the Mirage.
-You’ll go under the pedestrian underpass to the Venetian, and see Treasure Island on your left.
+You’ll go under a pedestrian underpass whereupon you’ll see Treasure Island on your left.

 The street is called “Sirens Cove Blvd.”